heli-os/vallista-land/packages/blog/content/posts/동시성-패턴-Fail-fast와-Single-Flight-패턴-비교/index.md

 ### Important Consideration for Single-flight

-He noted a critical consideration when implementing single-flight, particularly in Go:
+They noted a critical consideration when implementing single-flight, particularly in Go:

 - If single-flight objects aren't separated by routes, the locking mechanism (which occurs for every request) can become a bottleneck.
 This is a characteristic specific to Go's implementation of single-flight, and the behavior might differ in other programming languages.
 - The combination of single-flight at both CloudFront and Aggregator levels, plus client-side caching, has resulted in a substantial reduction in service requests and overall Redis load, creating a more efficient and performant system.